 Alternatives to Radiance

-If you also aren't that excited about Total Radiance, there are certainly lots of different whitening pens to choose from.
+If you also aren't that excited about Total Radiance, there are certainly lots of different whitening pens to choose from which you can read more about in our guide.

-Apart from whitening pens, there is a variety of larger kits that have a good reputation among users.
+Apart from whitening pens, there are a variety of larger kits that have a good reputation among users, including Zimba whitening strips.

 One such product which we highly recommend is Snow.
 Though it's more expensive, Snow promises professional results, and lots of people have reported that they aren't disappointed.
 In other words, you get what you pay for.